-*On this date in 1876, the American national election results brought in the illegal use of the Poll Tax in the United States.
+*On this date in 1876, the American national election resulted in the illegal use of the Poll Tax in the United States.

-Although often associated with states of the former Confederate States of America, poll taxes were also in place in northern and western states, including California, Connecticut, Maine, Massachusetts, Minnesota, New Hampshire, Ohio, Pennsylvania, Vermont and Wisconsin.
+Although often associated with states of the former Confederate States of America, poll taxes were also in place in northern and western states, including California, Connecticut, Maine, Massachusetts, Minnesota, New Hampshire, Ohio, Pennsylvania, Vermont, and Wisconsin.
 Property taxes assumed a larger share of tax revenues as land values rose when population increases encouraged settlement of the American West.
-In the United States, payment of a poll tax was a prerequisite to the registration for voting in a number of states.
+In the United States, paying a poll tax was a prerequisite to the registration for voting in many states.
 The tax emerged through Rutherford B. Hayes in the 1876 election as part of the Jim Crow laws.